Sahilnenwani/Sahilnenwani/README.md

 - ETL pipelines for analytics and reporting

 For async communication and scalability, I’ve used **Kafka** and **AWS SQS**.
+I have professional experience with **AWS**, leveraging its services for storage, compute, messaging, monitoring, and scaling.
 I’m comfortable with **Docker** for containerization and deploying to **Kubernetes**.

 On the frontend, I’ve contributed to several **React.js** projects, focusing on writing clean, maintainable code.